|

 output, not just normal BIOS console output.

-use, bitmask sets output options for the external disassembly engine and
+use, bitmask sets disassembly output options and 'help' lists them.

 - Activate debug traces, see --trace help for available (comma